When I jokingly made a new year’s resolution to become spiritually developed and have matching towels, I had no idea where that would lead.

 Mary usually offers at least one worship service each year, sometimes including the annual Fire Communion in late December.

 A friend once commented that Mary was more likely to attend events where food was involved.
-With Patti she coordinates Hygge potluck dinners.
+That’s very true.